awcuny/creative_coding_sp25/week3.md

 2. Duplicate your sketch and add color to your posters.
 Play around with different color schemes.
 3. Share your new creation to the class.

+### In Class Rubric
+- 80/100 - Student shared a link to their p5js sketch and is present during class to explain their process and ask / answer questions
+- 20/100 - Student offered feedback to fellow students publicly in the Slack

 ### Homework
 1. Read the chapter on color on [www.programmingdesignsystems.com](https://www.programmingdesignsystems.com/color/a-short-history-of-color-theory/index.html#a-short-history-of-color-theory-xZzRFOZ)
 2. Suggested Reading: Pages 85 – 93 in Processing, by Casey Reas and Ben Fry.